-Specialization II (any one of these) Human Resource Management (Core) Marketing Management Financial Management Information Technology Management Production & Operations Management International Business Management Agribusiness Management Agribusiness Management Retail Management
+Specialization Choices

+Marketing Management

+Financial Management

+Human Resource Management

+Information Technology Management

+International Business Management

+Production & Operations Management

+Agribusiness Management

+Retail Management

-20. SUMMER INTERNSHIP :
+20. SUMMER INTERNSHIP:

 At the end of Semester II, each student shall undertake Summer Internship in an Industry for 60 (Sixty Days).
 It is mandatory for the students to seek written approval from the Faculty Guide about the Topic & the Organisation before commencing the Summer Internship.

-During Summer Internship students are expected to take necessary guidance from the faculty guide allotted by the Institute.
-To do it effectively they should be in touch with their guide through e-mail or telephone.
+During Summer Internship students are expected to take necessary guidance from the faculty guide allotted by the Academic Study Centre.
+To do it effectively they should be in touch with their guide through e-mail or telecon.